Ribbon Schur Functors: Distributivity and Submodule Lattices

 \section{Distributivity and Submodule Lattices}

-In this section we outline a general family of complexes that may be associated to any collection of $R$-submodules $M_1 , \dots , M_n \subset M$.
+In this section, we recall a general family of complexes that may be associated to any collection of $R$-submodules $M_1 , \dots , M_n \subset M$ (see \cite[Chapter 2]{polishchuk2005quadratic} for the case over a field, though the theory is essentially identical here).
 The exactness properties of these complexes will be used to define distributivity, and under some additional hypotheses on the collection $M_1 , \dots , M_n$ we will see that distributivity satisfies a simple duality.
+The purpose of this section is to introduce the modules $L^I_{M_1 , \dots , M_n}$ of Definition \ref{def:theLModules} and study their flatness/projectivity/duality properties in the generality established in the previous section.

+All modules in this section are assumed to be finitely generated (including all submodules).
 For convenience, we recall the definition of a lattice.

 \begin{definition} A poset is a set $S$ equipped with a partial order $\leq$.
-A poset is a \emph{lattice} if any two pairs of elements $a,b \in S$ have a well-defined meet and join, denoted $a \w b$ and $a \vee b$, respectively.
+A poset is a \defi{lattice} if any two pairs of elements $a,b \in S$ have a well-defined meet and join, denoted $a \w b$ and $a \vee b$, respectively.

 \end{definition}